 2. BUBBAS Super Strength Commercial Enzyme Cleaner

 This is a highly potent enzyme cleaner made for carpets, tile and hardwood floors, and concrete.
-It includes enzymes that handle with persistent pee odors, making it perfect for preventing your dog from visiting his latest pee mistake.
+It includes enzymes that handle with persistent pee odors, making it perfect for preventing your dog from visiting his latest pee marking attempt.

 Also, it uses a dormant bacteria that becomes active once it meets the urine stain, and you can safely spray it on your clothes, furniture, bedding, or even use it as a shoe deodorizer.